elizabethjoyceg/customer-sales-tableau/README.md

 - **🟠 Lowest:** February 2023 (45) ↑ +28.3%
 - **🔵 Highest:** November 2023 (183) ↑ +28.3%

-> ⚠️ Issue: February and November 2023 initially showed same value for orders due to axis misalignment — now fixed using synchronized dual-axis.

 ---

 ### 🔹 Customer Distribution by No. of Orders